gooofy/aqb/help/RefCore.md

     FIX "(" x ")"

-return the truncated integer part of x
+return the truncated integer portion of x

 ## FOR ...
 NEXT